rajdeepmondaldotcom/CS294_LLM_Agents_Notes_Fall2024/README.md

 # **CS294 LLM Agents Notes - Fall 2024**

-These are some notes from the **CS294: Large Language Model Agents** course (Fall 2024) that I took recently.
+These are some notes that I have taken in Cornell Notes style from the **CS294: Large Language Model Agents** course (Fall 2024) that I took recently for my learning and reference.
+I am sharing this with you here.
+Hope you find it useful.

 This course, led by renowned experts in AI, explores the capabilities, challenges, and transformative potential of LLM agents.
 These notes summarize key insights and learnings from each lecture.

 ---